Prepaid SIM vs. Pocket WiFi: Japan Rental Options

 A pocket WiFi router is essentially a mobile WiFi hotspot that you can connect multiple devices to.
 It’s similar to a WiFi router that you would have at home, but it’s lightweight and battery powered so you can easily take it with you.
 A SIM card is a tiny card that plugs directly into your smartphone or tablet.
 It identifies your device to cellular data carriers so that you can connect to their network.
 When you insert a new SIM card into your phone, the phone number and data plan are automatically updated with your new information.
 This is extremely useful when traveling to other countries, as you can buy a prepaid SIM card to get service from a local carrier and avoid expensive international roaming fees.

-Should I get a Pocket WiFi or SIM Card?
+Should I get a Pocket WiFi or SIM Card/eSIM?

 There are a variety a places in Japan that offer free and paid WiFi hotspots.
 From convenience stores and coffee shops, to your hotel room and even train stations.
-These locations are great, but not very convenient.
-There is also the real concerns of using free WiFi.
-The biggest is data and privacy theft, followed by slow speeds, and unreliable connections.
+But there is also the real concerns of using free WiFi, such as data and privacy theft, followed by slow speeds, and unreliable connections.
 Ask a seasoned traveler if it’s worth paying a little bit for a secure Pocket WiFi or SIM Card, and they’ll likely say it’s well worth the cost, especially in a country where you can’t speak or read the language.

 Something else to consider is where you will be traveling to while in Japan.
 Pocket WiFi can sometimes offer a stronger signal, which makes it a better option if you will be outside of the city.
 This includes visiting temples in the mountains, staying in a remote ski cottage, visiting onsen in mountain areas, or traveling to rural villages for NPO activities.